 Can you finance a used car?

-Generally speaking, you can obtain an auto loan for a new or used car.
+Generally speaking, you can obtain a credit union car loan for a new or used car.
 Some restrictions may apply based on the age, mileage or cost of the vehicle.
 From research to inspecting the vehicle, learn more about how to buy a used car.

 Still deciding whether to buy new or used?
 We break down the pros and cons of both options in our article, “Is a New or Used Car Right For Me?”